 });

-Send the request in Postman and select the Visualize tab.
+Click Send to run the request in Postman, then click the Visualization tab.
 Postman renders the table as HTML, as it would be in a web browser.

 Visualizer doesn’t support interactions that download resources.

-method takes a callback function as its parameter.
-This callback accepts two parameters: error
+The pm.getData(callback) method takes a callback function as its parameter.
+This callback accepts the error and data parameters.
+The second parameter is the data passed to pm.visualizer.set().

 Not sure how to write a visualization for your request?
 Ask Postbot!
 Tell Postbot what you want to do using plain language, and Postman uses artificial intelligence to generate a visualization for you.
 Use Postbot to create a new visualization, change the type of visualization, fix your existing visualization, and more.